top of page

 There is no age limit to applying to the program.

-Strong applicants to the program are strong communicators and team players, approach global health with a critical eye and a core focus on equity, humble, and curiosity.
+Strong applicants to the program are strong communicators and team players, approach global health with a critical eye and a core focus on equity, humility, and curiosity.

 USMLE scores are not required as a component of the application, but if you have taken the USMLE exams or an equivalent standardized boards-type exam, we would like you to include those scores in your application.

 The Fellowship is a full-time commitment.
 We work with partners all over the world and in many different time zones, and we require availability during regular working hours.
-While we understand that some moonlighting/occasional clinical work may be necessary to fund your time at the Fellowship, we are unable to accept Fellows who are working full or part-time in a clinical or other research position.
+While we understand that some moonlighting/occasional clinical work may be necessary, we are unable to accept Fellows who are working full or part-time in a clinical or other research position.

 Please refer to the answer above regarding full-time clinical work.
 The Research Collaborator position is a full-time one-year position and would require taking a leave of absence from medical school in order to participate and engage fully with the Program.